telegraphic/ska-sdp-datamodels/docs/src/RASCIL_install.rst

     tar zxf rascil_data.tgz
     export RASCIL_DATA=`pwd`

-If you wish to run the RASCIL tests, use one of the steps below.
+If you wish to run the RASCIL examples or tests, use one of the steps below.

 Installation via docker
 +++++++++++++++++++++++